All the latest from The Apprentice boardroom as Lord Sugar fires another candidate

-This week saw the return of popular reality television business show The Apprentice – the 17th series to be helmed by entrepreneur Lord Sugar.
+This week saw the second episode of popular reality television business show The Apprentice – the 17th series to be helmed by entrepreneur Lord Sugar.

 Each week will see a cast of wannabe millionaires take on a challenge to impress their possible future business parter and his trusted aides.